 Our licensing practice has deep experience with the Nationwide Multistate Licensing System & Registry (NMLS), which manages nearly all aspects of mortgage licensing.
 In fact, our attorneys serve on task forces that provide industry feedback regarding the NMLS.
 We also have significant experience working with federal and state regulatory agencies to help clients navigate daily compliance challenges and enforcement actions.

-Our financial services licensing and examination experience extends to companies engaged in mortgage finance and other consumer credit activities, for state licensure and federal approvals.
+Our financial services licensing and examination experience extends to companies engaged in mortgage finance and other consumer credit activities for state licensure and federal approvals.
 Many of the licensing projects our clients undertake facilitate public or private offerings, complex reorganizations, restructurings, and stock or asset purchase transactions.
 We handle nationwide licensing and renewal projects involving all manner of professional licenses with regard to consumer credit, including:

 • Sales finance activities